Aldi ‘copycat’ kefir is actually a Biotiful collaborative effort

 One possible explanation for a reluctance to underline the source of the new gut health range could be the price difference – Aldi’s version costs £1.99 for a 750ml bottle compared with £3.50 for a litre of Biotiful’s branded product.
 It makes Aldi’s lines 24.3% cheaper per litre.

-Aldi’s range is being pitched as a cheaper alternative to Zoe gut shots sold in M&S and Yeo Valley Kefir.
+The NPD is being pitched by the retailer as a cheaper alternative to Zoe gut shots sold in M&S and Yeo Valley Kefir.

 “We want to bring our shoppers a more affordable alternative to current kefir drinks on the market as good gut health should be accessible to everyone,” said MD of buying at Aldi UK Julie Ashfield.